Title: The Blossom Twins

 Author: Carol Wyer

 Publish Date: December 12, 2019

-Goodreads Ratings: Me 4.0 / Community 3.99
+Goodreads Ratings: Me 4.00 / Community 4.67

-I received a free digital copy of this book from the publisher via Edelweiss in exchange for an honest review.
+I received a free digital copy of this book from the publisher via Netgalley in exchange for an honest review.

 Disclosure: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 That means I may receive a very small commission, at no cost to you, if you click on an affiliate link and make a purchase.